elesto-dao/elesto/docs/Networks/testnet.md

 ## Upgrading to validator

 ???
 Important "Keys and Balances"
-    To became a validator you need an account with a positive balance.
+    To become a validator, your account must have a positive balance.
 Follow the [keys management](../How-To/chain_002_key_management.md) to learn how to create an account and the [faucet](../How-To/chain_001_faucet.md) how-to to learn how to get tokens for the testnet.

-To upgrade the node to a validator, you will need to submit a create-validator transaction:
+To upgrade the node to a be validator node, you must submit a `create-validator` transaction:

 ```shell
 elestod tx staking create-validator \